 - Olympic Village

-Also, anywhere that’s close to Broadway between Commercial Drive and UBC campus is a good bet because you can access the 99-B line express bus to campus.
+Also, anywhere that’s close to Broadway between Commercial Drive and UBC campus is a good bet because you can access the 99-B line express bus which will take you directly to campus.

 Jump ahead to the best neighbourhoods for renting near UBC section to learn more.

 Tips for saving on rent in Vancouver

 The “student budget” is real, and when you’re living in Canada’s most expensive city for renters then it’s doubly hard to save money.
 In addition to living with roommates, here are some tips and resources to help you save money on rent: